Dec. 5, 1947: Louis vs Walcott I

 Later, when asked about Goldstein’s score for Walcott, Louis could have done the expected, mouthed the usual platitudes about it being a close fight, or that Walcott ran too much.
 Instead, he uttered just about the classiest comment possible: “I know Ruby,” said the immortal “Brown Bomber.”
 “He calls ’em like he sees ’em.”

 Classy too was Joe’s decision to give Walcott an immediate rematch.
-Six months later Louis vs Walcott II took place, again in Yankee Stadium, and the bout moved so slowly the referee was forced to scold the combatants into actually fighting.
+Six months later Louis vs Walcott II took place, this time in Yankee Stadium, and the bout moved so slowly the referee was forced to scold the combatants into actually fighting.
 In round eleven the champion connected with a powerful right and his follow-up combinations put Jersey Joe down for the count. — Michael Carbert

 What a true champion Joe Louis was.